IIIF/api/source/api/presentation/3.0/index.md

 ### D. Acknowledgements

-Many thanks to the members of the [IIIF][iiif-community] for their continuous engagement, innovative ideas and feedback.
+Many thanks to the members of the [IIIF community][iiif-community] for their continuous engagement, innovative ideas and feedback.

 ### E. Change Log